pnp/List-Formatting/column-samples/text-phonenumber-teams-call/README.md

 # Call phone number with Teams

 ## Summary
-Display a phone number stored in a string column as a link to initiate a Microsoft Teams call.
+This sample demonstrates displaying a phone number stored in a single line of text column as a link to initiate a Microsoft Teams call.

 ![screenshot of the sample](./assets/screenshot.png)

 ## View requirements
-- Apply to *single line of text* columns (string)
+- Apply to *single line of text* columns

 ## Sample